 The next morning, the three of you collected your provisions—corn, corn and more corn once again.
-You stopped in that same alley where you rejoined Jerim and Barric.
+You stopped in that same alley where you rejoined Khalee and Albarran.
 If you happen to wake up with a taste like ashes in your mouth, you’ll have a small understanding of the ordeal it was to swallow that bile.

 “Might be the seasoning,” you suggested.

 Albarran giggled, sending pinkish corn-juice dribbling down his chin.
 “You think they have the coin to season this, boy?”

 “Might be someone thought to use a heap of soil,” Khalee suggested.
 Yellow filled the gaps between her teeth.
 “Perhaps they needed a light garnish.”

 Before you or Albarran could respond, you three noticed a boy staring at you from the other end of the alley.
 He looked like a skeleton; he’d only a shadow of skin and a face that pocketed deep-sunken eyes that couldn’t remember to blink.
 His tunic was torn and he was caked with dirt and dust.
 One side of his red hair had been matted down and crusted with dried blood.
 Whether it belonged to him or someone else, you couldn’t say.
 He had only one leg, and leaned on a makeshift wooden crutch for support.

 Khalee shouted at him; and then kept shouting until the boy hopped over to you.
 She tried to teach him the name of her pike, but the one-legged boy only held out cupped hands, saying the same word over and over, as if he couldn’t hear Khalee.
 The word was foreign, it’s meaning discernible.
 “Food,” he was saying.
 “Food, food.”

 So Khalee laughed and dribbled some corn into the boy’s tiny hands.
 Albarran closed the boy’s dirty fingers over the corn and said something you didn’t understand.
 Then the boy hopped off, plucking the corn into his mouth.